-Step 1- Proposed amendment is submitted to Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area staff by the implementing agency.
+Step 1- Proposed amendment is submitted to Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area by the implementing agency.

-Step 2- Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area staff prepares the material for presentation to the Advisory Committees.
+Step 2- Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area prepares the material for presentation to the advisory committees.

-Step 3- The Advisory Committees review material and make recommendations to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
+Step 3- The advisory committees review material and make recommendations to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.

-Step 4- The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area reviews the Advisory Committee's recommendations, hears comments from interested citizens, organizations and agencies and decides whether to amend the Transportation Improvement Program.
+Step 4- The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area reviews the advisory committee recommendations, receives comments from interested citizens, organizations and agencies and decides whether to amend the Transportation Improvement Program.